Lake Tahoe is the perfect summer destination and an excellent place to take a quick getaway.

-You may think of Lake Tahoe as a winter destination, the place to go for skiing and snow play, and it is.
-But in fact, it's even more popular in the summer.
-With almost-perfect daytime temperatures and cool nights, it can be a refuge, where you can get a break from Central Valley heat or coastal summer fog.
+With moderate daytime temperatures and cool nights, it can be a refuge, a place to get a break from Central Valley heat or coastal summer fog.
 And there's plenty to do in and around the lake when it's warm.
 All of the roads will be open, and you won't have to worry about snow chains and whiteouts.

 Lake Tahoe is popular with all kinds of people, especially those who enjoy the great outdoors, but it's also a great place to take a lazy drive along the shore.

-Best Time in the Summer to Go to Lake Tahoe
+Best Part of the Summer to Go to Lake Tahoe

-Lake Tahoe weather is great in summer, but it gets very crowded on holiday weekends.
+Lake Tahoe can get annoyingly crowded on long holiday weekends.
 Try to go mid-week if you can.
 Or pick a non-holiday weekend if you can't.

-A ride to the top of the mountain on the Gondola at Heavenly is the Lake Tahoe must-do.
+Any time of year, a ride to the top of the mountain on the Gondola at Heavenly is the Lake Tahoe must-do.
 It offers the most stunning views you can imagine and lives up to the name Heavenly.
 The only reason not to go is if you suffer from altitude sickness.
 Or fear of heights.
 It's at 9,123 feet.

-- Lake Tahoe Shakespeare Festival: Even if you don't normally like Shakespeare, give this lakeside festival a try for its gorgeous surroundings and laid-back ambiance.
+- Lake Tahoe Shakespeare Festival: Even if you don't think you like Shakespeare, give this lakeside festival a try for its gorgeous surroundings and laid-back ambiance.
 Bored?
 Just lean back and look at the stars.

-- Take a Boat Cruise: There's no better way to see the vast lake than to get out in the middle of it.
+- Take a Boat Cruise: There's no better way to see the vast lake and its surroundings than to get out in the middle of it.

-- Hang Out at a Resort: Squaw Valley and Northstar are just as beautiful in summer as they are in winter, they offer a full range of summer activities for the whole family, such as miniature golf and roller skating.
+- Hang Out at a Resort: Squaw Valley and Northstar are just as beautiful in summer as they are in winter.
+They also offer a full range of summer activities for the whole family, such as miniature golf and roller skating.
 You will also find excellent prices for lodging.

-- Go rafting on the Truckee: If you're as uncoordinated as I am, you might get a little wet, but a raft trip down the Truckee River is a fine way to spend a morning or afternoon.
+- Go Rafting on the Truckee River: If you're uncoordinated, you might get a little wet, but a self-propelled raft trip down the Truckee River is a fine way to spend a morning or afternoon.

-South Lake Tahoe hosts Lights on the Lake, the biggest Fourth of July fireworks display in the western United States.
+To celebrate Independence Day, South Lake Tahoe hosts Lights on the Lake, the most impressive Fourth of July fireworks display in the western United States.

 Tips for Lake Tahoe in Summer

-- We know it's popular, but why spend time inside a smoky, dark casino with all the natural beauty outside?
+- Yes, Lake Tahoe casinos are popular, but why spend time inside a smoky, dark place with all the natural beauty outside?
 At the very least, try to start your casino time after the sun sets.

-- The lake is especially beautiful and romantic in the moonlight.
+- The lake is extraordinarily beautiful and romantic at sunset and in the moonlight.
 Plan ahead.
 Find out when the sun sets and what day the moon is full.

 Where to Stay